elastic/logstash/README.md

 ## Developing

-If you don't have JRuby already (or don't use rvm, rbenv, etc), you can have `bin/logstash` fetch it for you by setting `USE_JRUBY`:

-    USE_JRUBY=1 bin/logstash ...

-Otherwise, here's how to get started with rvm:
+Here's how to get started with rvm:

     # Install JRuby with rvm
     rvm install jruby-1.7.11